paulwinex/pw_MultiScriptEditor/readme.md

 ## [Go to site](http://www.paulwinex.ru/multi-script-editor-v2-0/)

-This is a Python editor, which can be run as a standalone application or embedded in another application.
+This is a cross application, cross platform and open source Python editor, which can be run as a standalone application or embedded in another application.
 The main purpose for integration - the ability to script in Python.

 ### Key features